KennyKvn001/CodeWars-theGym/7 kyu/README.md

 123 is not a strong number, because 1! + 2! + 3! = 9 is not equal to 123, so return "Not Strong !!".
 145 is a strong number, because 1! + 4! + 5! = 1 + 24 + 120 = 145, so return "STRONG!!!!".
 150 is not a strong number, because 1! + 5! + 0! = 122 is not equal to 150, so return "Not Strong !!".

+## Question7 : Cat and Mouse - Easy Version

+You will be given a string featuring a cat 'C' and a mouse 'm'.
+The rest of the string will be made up of '.'.
+The string will start with the cat, and end with the mouse.

+You need to find out if the cat can catch the mouse from its current position.
+The cat can jump over at most three characters.
+So:

+"C.....m" returns "Escaped!" <-- more than three characters between

+"C...m" returns "Caught!" <-- as there are three characters between the two, the cat can jump.